Alfold: Alfold Bars

 This smaller also generally less old, southern part of the village has only one listed building, the Sir Roger Tichbourne Inn, see Tichborne baronets and Tichborne, Hampshire for Roger's family history.
 Alford Bars is situated just into West Sussex, with the county border at the north of the small area.
-The speed limit remains at 40 mph through the village.

 Sport

 The village's football club, Alfold F.C. play in the Southern Combination League.

 Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).